Beltus/blog/_projects/2020-01-28-face-detection.md

 comments : true
 toc: true
 toc_sticky: true

-#sidebar:
-#  - image: "/images/profile_img.png"
-#  - description: "Fighting to give machines the opportunity to experience our world like we all do"
-#og_image: "/assets/images/blog-cover.jpg"
 ---

 If you have always been wondering how facebook is able to identify and draw boxes around all the faces in a post or how some